Kalvium-x-ThunderGits/instagram-walkthrough/README.md

 Milestone 4 successfully integrates password validation on the frontend and adds a login endpoint to the backend.
 The implemented Jasmine test cases ensure that both new features work as expected and handle various scenarios appropriately.

-## Contact

-For questions or support, please contact the development team at [support@instagram-clone.com](mailto:support@instagram-clone.com).

----